Tactical athletes building durability with low-impact strength and conditioning training

+You can build durability without high impact, and for a lot of tactical athletes, that's the smarter way to do it.
 When people talk about durability, the ability to handle physical stress repeatedly without breaking down, many instinctively think of pounding pavement, long runs, or hours of jumping and sprinting.
-But what if you’re dealing with joint pain, recovering from an injury, or simply want to build durability without the wear-and-tear of high-impact methods?
+But what if you're dealing with joint pain, recovering from an injury, or simply want to get more resilient without the wear-and-tear of repetitive high-impact methods?

 The good news is that durability is a multi-system quality, and you absolutely can improve it without relying solely on high-impact training.
 It’s about enhancing tissue resilience, movement quality, energy system support, and recovery capacity, not just how hard you hit the ground.